dotnet/csharplang/proposals/lambda-method-group-defaults.md

 d();   // This call will use default value x = 10 from original lambda
 ```
 The above code has an implicit conversion from a method group to a delegate.
-However, the anonymous delegate type that the method group is converted to has a default parameter which differs from the underlying method.
+However, the anonymous delegate type that the method group is converted to has a default parameter value which differs from the underlying method.
 Note that the default value for the underlying delegate type will be used here, which may seem counter-intuitive to users.
 Because of this, we will emit a warning.

 This is not as confusing in case of `params`, so there will be no warning.